wwfnb/Laser/readme_new_hqp.md

 During our preprocessing, they are converted into absolute pixel values based on the corresponding image resolution.

 ## 2️⃣ Step 2: Data Generation
+Our dataset is constructed in **four stages**, each corresponding to a specific data generation process.
+You can run the following scripts to generate the corresponding datasets:

 # 🏋️‍♂️ Model Training